Zine Bakery @ Scholars' Lab: Public Distro

 • Summer 2024: Amanda created the ZineBakery.com site and zine cover viz/quilt.
 Amanda presented on the Zine Bakery at the international Digital Humanities 2024 conference during August 2024.

 • September 2024: Amanda published their first self-authored Zine Bakery "Homemade" zine.
+(See the homemade page for my subsequent zine publications.)

 Policy